UMD-CSEC/tweeter/solution/README.md

-# XSS on Tweeter
+# Cross-Site Scripting on Tweeter

-Thanks for coming to our first meeting!
+Thanks for coming to our first meeting on cross-site scripting (XSS)!
 We hope you learned something, even if you didn't get to solve the challenge during the meeting.
 Below is a walkthrough of how to find and exploit the XSS vulnerability in Tweeter, and hopefully this makes a bit more clear what's happening in an XSS attack.

 ## Finding the vulnerability
 The website doesn't have too much functionality: you can sign up, log in, make posts, change your password, and edit your bio.
 Testing for XSS is essentially just putting `<script>alert(document.domain)</script>` into all the fields you can.
 In this case, the vulnerable field is the user bio, and the payload is triggered when visiting your profile.